iamshadmirza/BlogsByShad/blogs/rn-animation-heads/index.md

 });
 ```

-Now, let's move on to next step and render heads on the screen.
+Now, let's move on to the next step and render heads on the screen.

 ## Step 2: Render Heads and add styles

-We need to render circular heads that appears like Avatar.
+We need to render circular heads that appear like Avatar.
 Let's add some styling for that first.

 ```js
 // imports